ASoozay/Target-Heart-Rate-Calculator/README.md

 More updates are here to Target Heart Rate Calculator, now with a new feature!
-If Mr. Chris is reading this, this Version has an extra feature, saveInfo.
+If Mr. Criss is reading this, this Version has an extra feature, saveInfo.
 Version 2 has no extra features, and is the base assignment

 PatientPortal.java:
 - new method: saveInfo(extra feature)